 While the driver is ultimately responsible for logging his or her hours, the trucking company should also monitor hours of service and ensure employees keep accurate logs.
 Trucking companies who look the other way while truckers falsify or neglect logs are exposing themselves to liability in a lawsuit.

-The truck accident lawyers at Butler Wooten & Peak LLP have extensive experience in holding negligent drivers and their employers responsible for their actions.
+The Atlanta truck accident lawyers at Butler Prather LLP have extensive experience in holding negligent drivers and their employers responsible for their actions.
 When a company or driver puts profits ahead of public safety, catastrophe can result.

-If you or a loved one sustained injury in a serious truck accident, or a loved one was killed in a fatal truck crash, contact Butler Wooten & Peak LLP at (800) 242-2962 or contact us online to schedule a free case evaluation.
+If you or a loved one sustained injury in a serious truck accident, or a loved one was killed in a fatal truck crash, contact Butler Prather LLP at (800) 242-2962 or contact us online to schedule a free case evaluation.
 A personal injury settlement can help compensate for medical bills and lost wages, as well as pain and suffering.

 Never pay the price for someone else’s negligence.
-Contact the accident attorneys at Butler Wooten & Peak LLP today.
+Contact the accident attorneys at Butler Prather LLP today.